martinphellwig/CaTDD/READ_ME.txt

 ...         return(validate.String)
 >>>

-And to use the above interface (i.e. the implement) you do:
+And to use the above interface (i.e. to implement it) you do:
 >>> class Example(ExampleInterface):
 ...     def reverse(self, text):
 ...         return(text[::-1)